Alert 1 Headline: Alert 1 Short Description goes here... Donec ullamcorper nulla non metus auctor fringilla.03/05/2026

 Tin Cans

-Materials do not need to be separated and a plastic bag is not required when using the blue recycle tote.
+Materials do not need to be separated.
 There is no need to remove labels or bands from cans and bottles.
 Clean only enough to prevent odors.

 Items that cannot be recycled